15 Bar Events & Top Promotion Ideas for Bars in 2023

 Now you’re ready for the fun part – it’s time to start planning.

-The key is to create engaging bar events that get customers off the couch and away from their Netflix bingefest.
+The key is to create a promotion that gets customers off the couch and away from their Netflix bingefest.
 If you’re ready to boost your bar sales during downtimes, here are 15 fun and inventive ideas to try.

-Watching television at the bar doesn’t just have to be the big game.
+Watching television at the bar doesn’t just have to be about sports.
 Think of all the popular shows that aren’t so easy to stream from the comfort of home.
 The pre-show Oscars, anything with a cult-like following (think the uber-popular Game of Thrones), season or series finales, and throwback movies like Back to the Future or Pretty in Pink.
-Theme your drink specials with the feature show or movie, and encourage patrons to dress up and really get into the spirit of things.
+Theme your beer or drink specials with the feature show or movie, and encourage patrons to dress up and really get into the spirit of things.

 Provide people an escape from mindlessly swiping right with a speed dating event.
-Speed dating is a classic because people turn out for it.
+Speed dating is one of the most iconic marketing ideas because people turn out for it.
 Set up your bar so that singles can rotate from seat to seat, chatting with a new potential partner every few minutes.
 Provide some sample questions – or drinks – to break the ice.
 You get to play Cupid and drive business.
 And who knows?
 In a few years, maybe you’ll be hosting an engagement party for the couple that met speed dating at your bar!

 Speed dating doesn’t have to be an awkward two minutes staring at a stranger’s ugly tie.
-Instead of the normal speed dating, host a Get to Know Your Neighbours night instead.
+Instead of the normal speed dating, host a Get to Know Your Neighbors night instead.
 No forced romance necessary.
 This fun event has the announcer ask a lighthearted question such as, “If you could have dinner with one celebrity who would it be?”.
 Then each person has to answer in sixty seconds to their temporary partner.
-Once the bell dings, it’s time to move on to a new partner and the next question is asked.
-It’s a guaranteed way to have patrons stick around afterwards for another drink while they learn more about their new friends and hear more about dining with Dolly Parton.
+Once the bell dings, it’s time to move on to another partner and the next question is asked.
+It’s a guaranteed way to have patrons stick around afterwards for another drink while they learn more about the people they’ve met and hear more about dining with Dolly Parton.

 Is there a popular social network in your locale that meets weekly?
 Offer to host them at your bar and offer a special group rate or drink specials for the event.
 It could be the local dog-lovers club, a popular sports team, or a career-networking group.
 Find them on meetup.com or by asking your regulars if they are part of a group that needs a regular home.
 You never know – you could be host to a slew of new customers!

 Nothing says “reason to drink” like raising money for charity, right?
 Partner with a local charity and host a bar event dedicated to fundraising for them.
+Consider hosting a raffle or something more creative like charitable music bingo sponsored by your business.
 You can include a signature drink where proceeds are donated or have a cut of the money from the night as a donation.
-You can even have a representative from the charity come in so people attending know what they’re supporting and split marketing efforts with your charitable partner.
-They have just as much to gain – if not more – from a successful event!
+You can even have a representative from the organization come in so people attending know what they’re supporting and split marketing efforts with your charitable partner.
+They have just as much to gain – if not more – from a successful night!

 Open up your bar – and your ears – for all of the budding musicians in your area.
 A stage or cleared away area and a decent sound system and you’re all set.
 Hopeful stars sign up and wait for their time to shine while family, friends, and fans fill up on food and drink.
 If you like, take it a step further and make it a six week competition.
 Each week there is an audience vote and elimination leading up to the last week when all finalists perform to compete for the final prize.
 The more participants want to win, the more people they’ll bring in to vote for them.
 Votes for performers, more guests and checks for your bar.

 Everyone loves a good laugh, so why not provide the space for all of the jokers in town?
 All you need is a mic stand in the corner and a signup sheet.
-Get the word out around town and watch people pack in to get their giggle on.
+Get the word out around town and watch people pack in to get their giggle on all night long.
 Craft up your own funny cocktails and joke-themed eats to go with the comedic theme.

 You have a whole arsenal of talented bartenders on your staff.
 Why not use that talent as a starting point for an amazing bartending show?
 Have your best bartenders prepare to dazzle crowds with flying bottles or flaming drinks.
 Watch the crowds pour in to see – and taste – the delicious performances.

 Whether it’s wine, beer, or mini cocktails, people love a drink sampler.
-Host an event where you give the people what they want and offer one-night-only samplers.
+Host an event – either indoors or on your patio – where you give the people what they want and offer one-night-only samplers.
 Have some favorites paired with completely new concoctions to drive traffic.
 If you want to add to the fun of it, have guests vote on their favorite drink from each sampler and add it to the menu as a limited time offering.
 And hey, if the new drink does super well, it can become a regular, chosen with love by your guests.

 This is a great one that requires a little less effort while giving you some great exposure.
 People who sign up for a bar crawl are given a list of bars to attend and drinks to try at each one, checking each location and drink off as they go.
 You can find holiday themed bar crawls – like Bunny Hop or Santa Crawl – or some just because.
-Participating in bar crawls in your area means the pre-event planning is off your plate, but you can still expect the boost in traffic.
+For a spooky bar crawl, you can take a look at restaurant Halloween ideas to gain some inspiration.
+Participating in bar crawls in your area means the pre-event planning is off your plate, but you can still expect a good boost in traffic.

 A senior’s sock hop, Sadie Hawkin’s dance, or retro prom night can do wonders for business and boost morale for dancers that don’t dance as often as they’d like.
 Pick a theme, ask guests to dress to match it, and make sure everyone brings a date.
 A DJ playing throwback hits and an old school menu to match will make your party a success.

-It’s not hard to boost business during your slow times.
+It’s not hard to boost business during your slow times with the help of some creative bar and restaurant promotion ideas.
+Plus, bar events can be a great way to meet and greet customers and put yourself out there as Celebrity Chef Vikram Vij likes to do.
 Give your regulars and new customers creative and fun events they’d hate to miss out on and you’ll find your bar busy and bustling all week long.